Laser License Requirements by State 2026 Comprehensive Guide

 Laser license requirements generally fall into four common regulatory models across the United States:

-• Minimal or Evolving Regulation States: Regulations are unclear or changing.
+Minimal or Evolving Regulation States

 State-Specific Requirements and Updates